-It looks like winter is behind us here at the October Country Inn (check us out).
+It looks like winter is behind us here at the October Country Inn.
 Onward.
 Days are longer.
 Temperatures stay above freezing, and sometimes reach into the 70 degree range.
 Spring rains are marching across the Woodstock, Killington area.
 The forest will soon explode in a thousand shades of green.
 Now is the time to hunt for wild mushrooms, especially the morel.

 Morels are illusive enough to make their discovery a moment of great joy.
 You might spend a lifetime wandering the woods without ever finding one.
 Here are a few tips: Morels are known for their relationships with trees, particularly ash, elm, and old apple trees.
 Another good place to look is in areas of disturbed ground.
 Mycelia produce mushrooms in response to environmental stress, so morels are often found around: Areas disturbed now or in the past by water–old flood plains, near rivers, and near washes.
 Old logging areas or places with lots of downed trees.

 Foraging is an excuse to wander in the woods.

 Burn sites.
 Morels thrive on the nutrients that burned trees release back into the soil.
 Soil composition is another thing to consider.
 Morels are often found in soil that is a mixture of sand, clay, and decaying organic matter.
 However, above all remember that even if you don’t find any morels, time spend walking in Vermont’s woods is never wasted.

 Learn how to identify morels.